DIN-Foundation/bcs-ntnu-2021/project-plan.md

 List of task where the pull request linked to the task has been approved in merged into the main branch of the git source tree.

+### Why Kanban instead of Scrum?

+Kanban is a lightweight/low-overhead framework.
+Since the developer-team consist of only 1 person, Scrum is considered too much overhead, since all the Scrum rituals has to be organized and executed by a single person.

+Scrum has a focus on delivering something every sprint.
+Kanban does not say anything about how often something should be delivered.
+Since this project is research-heavy, there is still a big question-mark about what should be made, and when something should be made.
+Of course it would be possible to schedule a demo every 2 weeks to show... something.
+The feeling here is that we need more flexibility than that.

+A demo will be held on the weekly meetings showcasing what has been done the last week, if something worth showing has been done.
+This would be similar to having a sprint of 1 week in Scrum.
+It could be safe to say that we are having Kanban with 1 week sprints.
+But the scheduling of new tasks and demonstration of completed tasks happens in the same meeting VS being 2 separate meetings (often on 2 separate days - Demo-meeting on last day of sprint, planning-meeting on first day of next sprint) in Scrum.

 ## 4.2 Plan for statusmøter og beslutningspunkter i perioden

 We have planned 2 weekly meetings, 1 with supervisor and 1 with client and domain experts.